NUKE314DUDE/Adaptive_Optics_with_DM/README.md

-Project is still under process, will update in the future.
+The project is still under process, it will be updated in the future.

+Credit to Paolo Pozzi and Vipin Balan.